harro-dot-net/HtmlBuilder/README.md

 - int or long values (which are rendered to the output without string conversion).

 These content types can be mixed together within a single collection initializer.

+### Attributes

+Attributes in the HTML elements are represented as tuples of key-value pairs, where the key is the attribute name (e.g., `"rel"`) and the value is the attribute's value (e.g., `"sylesheet"`).
+You can pass any number of attributes through the constructor of HTML elements or self-closing tags.

 ### Generating Output